divers are in such a hurry to collect c-cards and to buy fancy dive

 2. Find a Buoyancy Control Mentor.

 There may be alternatives to finding better buoyancy control than those offered by the mainstream element of diver education.
 There are dive educators who hold that learning is the priority.
-They may be less well known and finding them could be challenging but not impossible.
-The buyer needs to be beware when seeking this training.
+They may be few and far between and may be less well known and finding them could be challenging but it is not impossible.
+We can deliver it....we as in BuoyancyQuest....and we are not the "only" ones who can.
+We're just one of a "very few" who can make good on that promise.
+The buyer needs to be cautious when seeking this training.
 If the emphasis seems to be on equipment rather than skills or the reward is just another plastic credential look elsewhere.
 You need to identify an instructor or mentor who can demonstrate the skill level that you seek to imitate.
 You need to see good buoyancy examples through the faceplate of your mask.
 Anyone can offer rhetoric about better fundamental dive skills, just as we are doing within these paragraphs but if you want to know how and what you should practice in order to get it right you need to find a role model.
 You're not going to improve your skills by "just listening" to us..or anyone else!

 3. Recognize that your commitment to practice is paramount.